 Within the past decade or so, advances in all-weather materials have opened up a new world of outdoor design sophistication.
-This has led to a rise in outdoor living rooms and kitchens--versatile spaces with cohesive, beautifully styled furnishings, lots of activity potential, and an emphasis on the earthy indoor comforts of heat and light.
-It's a lifestyle change for which fire is perfectly fit.
+This has led to a rise in outdoor living rooms and kitchens — versatile spaces with cohesive, beautifully styled furnishings, lots of activity potential, and an emphasis on the earthy indoor comforts of heat and light.
+It’s a lifestyle change for which a fireplace is perfectly suited.
+Read on to see which backyard fireplace type best suits your needs…

 If you’re aiming for an elegant indoor look in your patio or yard, an outdoor fireplace kit is your best option.
 These are high-end designs around which you can assemble an entire room or patio furniture ensemble.
 A complete kit (aka finished kit) features everything you need to build a grand centerpiece, such as a hearth, fireplace body, pre-cut block, chimney, firebox, and gas log.
 Assembly will typically require two people and anywhere from two to four hours.